benckx/DCGAN-for-psychonauts/README.md

 * ```--gpu_idx 2``` to pick a GPU device if you have multiple of them
 * ```--disable_cache``` disable caching of np data (you should add that if you use a lot of large images)

-The CSV file contains a list of jobs with different model and video parameters.
+The CSV config file contains a list of jobs with different model and video parameters.
 A minimal config CSV file must contain the following columns:

 |name          |dataset       |grid_width|grid_height|video_length|